nexoslabs/featurastic-ui-buttons/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Nexos Creation Team
+  Made with ❤️ by the Nexos Labs Team
 </p>

 <p align="center">
-  <a href="https://github.com/nexoscreation/featurastic-ui-buttons/stargazers">⭐ Star us on GitHub!</a>
+  <a href="https://github.com/nexoslabs/featurastic-ui-buttons/stargazers">⭐ Star us on GitHub!</a>
 </p>